News

 • Is this way of managing fair?

-• Does it benefit people, or just generate profits for a few?
+• Does it benefit everyone, or just a few at the top?

 • What impact does it have on society and the environment?